rfnmt/lobox-challenge/README.md

 - [x] Using custom hooks
 - [x] Use scss for styling
 - [x] Using TypeScript
-- [x] Do not using codes from chat bots or pre-made codes from other resources
+- [x] Not using codes from chat bots or pre-made codes from other resources

 ## Commands